Visiting Sultan Qaboos Grand Mosque in Muscat – all you need to know

 Dress code when visiting the mosque

-Men and women need to wear clothing that fully covers legs and arms.
-Women must also cover their hair, so bring a scarf.
+Men need to wear long trousers and a shirt with at least short sleeves.
+Women must wear loose, non-see through clothing that covers the whole of their arms, legs and chest.
+They must also cover their hair, so bring a scarf.

-If you do arrive in clothes that don’t meet these requirements you can hire an abaya at the shop at the entrance.
+If you do arrive in clothes that don’t meet these requirements you will be required to hire an abaya, head scarf or dishdasha at the shop at the mosque entrance.
+There are guards at the entrance who will look you up and down to check your outfit.

 When is the Grand Mosque open?

 You can look around between 8am and 11am Saturday to Thursday, even during Ramadan.
-Allow at least an hour and a half for you visit.
+Allow at least an hour and a half for your visit.

 You might also like to check out our tips for visiting Oman during Ramadan.
 It’s the ninth month in the Islamic calendar and the dates change every year so it’s important to know when it is and what to expect.